 A vast number of birds means that you let yourself be influenced by others’ opinions or that you worry too much about what others think of you.

-If you become one in your dream, it means that you are not using your intelligence enough – your subconscious wants to educate you more.
+If you become one in your dream, you are not using your intelligence enough – your subconscious wants to educate you more.
 In this case, you should do some educational activities: watch documentaries, read books, or learn a new language.

 Popular omens about crows